atomwalk12/git-inspector/docs/content/process/README.md

 - (Additional sprint folders will be added as the project progresses)

 Each sprint folder contains:
+- `overview.md`: Overview of the sprint
 - `sprint_backlog.md`: Tasks planned for the sprint
-- `sprint_goal.md`: Goal and objectives for the sprint
 - `daily_updates/`: Daily progress updates
-- `retrospective.md`: Sprint retrospective (added at the end of the sprint)